bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

     the transaction validation fails.
 Otherwise it pops both itself and the *true* value off the stack.

-* Finally, Alice's scriptPubKey pushes `OP_CHECKSIG`, which checks the signature Bob provided against the now-authenticated public key he also provided.
+* Finally, Alice's pubkey script pushes `OP_CHECKSIG`, which checks the signature Bob provided against the now-authenticated public key he also provided.
 If the signature matches the public key and was generated using all of the data required to be signed, `OP_CHECKSIG` replaces itself with *true.*

-If *false* is not at the top of the stack after the scriptPubKey has been evaluated, the transaction is valid (provided there are no other problems with it).
+If *false* is not at the top of the stack after the pubkey script has been evaluated, the transaction is valid (provided there are no other problems with it).